What is Cloth Diapers for Beginners About?

 April Duffy, Founder

-Cloth Diapers for Beginners is a resource run by me, April Duffy (also known online as thewriteDuffy), to help you choose and use cloth diapers successfully.
+Cloth Diapers for Beginners is a resource run by me, April Duffy (also known online as thewriteDuffy).

 When pregnant with my daughter in 2015, I knew I wanted the cost savings and environmental benefits of cloth diapers.
 I didn’t know anyone who had cloth diapered their own baby, but figured I would just buy some and follow the instructions, like every product you buy, right?